 Stenson takes 4-shot lead into Sunday at East Lake

-Stenson appeared to have both wrapped up when he got up-and-down from a bunker on the par-5 ninth for a tap-in birdie to reach 14 under, nine shots clear of Dustin Johnson.
-Everything changed as the rain began to fall.
+Stenson appeared to have both wrapped up when he got up-and-down from a bunker on the par-5 ninth for a tap-in birdie to reach 14 under, nine shots clear of Johnson.
+Everything changed as it began to rain.

-"I think I'll choose to look at it from the bright side, even though the weather is not that bright at the moment," said Stenson, who was at 11-under 199.
-"Started the day with a four-shot lead and I still got it.
-So that's all that matters really."
+“I think I’ll choose to look at it from the bright side, even though the weather is not that bright at the moment,” Stenson said after setting down a rain-soaked umbrella.
+“Started the day with a four-shot lead and I still got it.
+So that’s all that matters really.”

 “If I keep driving it straight, then I’m going to give him a run tomorrow.”

-Stenson, the No. 2 seed in the FedEx Cup, is still in great shape to go home with a lot of money — $10 million for winning the FedEx Cup, $1.44 million for winning the Tour Championship.
-Even if he were to finish third, he still would be in good shape to win golf's biggest payoff.
+Stenson is still in great shape to go home with a lot of money — $10 million for winning the FedEx Cup, $1.44 million for winning the Tour Championship.
+Even if he were to finish third, he still would be in good shape to win the FedEx Cup.

 Tiger Woods, the No. 1 seed, didn’t make a birdie until he chipped in on the 14th hole.
 He rallied for a 69, the first time he has broken par all week.
 Woods was at 3-over 213, 14 shots behind in a tie for 26th.

-Scott felt so miserable overnight and Saturday morning that he had IV fluids administered at East Lake and showed up on the range only about 25 minutes before his tee time.
+Scott felt so miserable overnight and early Saturday that he had IV fluids administered at East Lake and only showed up on the range about 25 minutes before his tee times.
 He was sick and it showed with a 40 on the front nine.
-Scott wound up with a 74 to fall nine shots behind and was thankful to doctors for getting him ready to play.
+Scott wound up with a 74 to fall nine shots behind, and was thankful to doctors for getting him ready to play.

 “Pretty disappointed, because I felt like I could have made a run today,” Scott said.
 “When you’re body is feeling so lethargic and heavy, the club feels like it weighs 60 pounds.
 And it was just hard work to get anything moving.”

-That might have ended his bid for PGA Tour player of the year.
+That might have ended his bid for tour player of the year.
 A win would have given the Masters champion three wins (including a major) and the FedEx Cup, which might have been enough to trump Woods and his five wins (no majors).